lyfar/awa-docs/docs/features/push-notifications.md

 <FeatureSummary />

 ## Narrative
-Push Notifications keep AWATERRA practitioners gently tethered to their intentions.
-Whenever the platform detects a scheduled reminder or a meaningful event in the user's journey, it delivers a mindful prompt that reinforces consistent practice without feeling intrusive.
+Push Notifications help practitioners stay aware of their next step.
+When a schedule or event fires, the system sends a calm prompt that encourages practice without pressure.

-The experience guides the user from lock screen to the exact moment of relevance inside the app.
-Each touchpoint is tracked so we can understand how reminders resonate, close the feedback loop, and keep the cadence tuned to each person's rhythm.
+The flow guides the user from the lock screen into the right screen inside the app.
+We track each delivery and response so timing and content stay useful.

 ## Interaction Blueprint
 1. System evaluates schedule and user events to queue a notification.